Presidential elections in Singapore: Declaration that election is void

 The election judge is empowered to exempt from being an illegal practice any particular act or omission by a candidate, his or her election agents or any other agent or person in paying a sum, incurring an expense or entering into a contract if it was done in good faith and was due to inadvertence, accidental miscalculation or the like.
 Similarly, the judge may make an order allowing an authorized excuse for a failure to file a proper return or declaration relating to election expenses if the candidate or his or her principal election agent shows that he or she acted in good faith and that there is a reasonable explanation for the shortcoming such as inadvertence or illness, or the absence, death, illness or misconduct of some other agent, clerk or officer.
 In particular, the judge may relieve a candidate from the consequences of an act or omission by his or her principal election agent if he or she did not sanction or connive in it and took all reasonable means to prevent it.

-The election judge certifies his or her decision, which is final, to the Prime Minister.
+The election judge certifies his or her decision, which is final, to the prime minister.
 The judge must also report to the Prime Minister whether any corrupt or illegal practice was established to have been committed by or with the knowledge and consent of any candidate or his or her agent.
 If a judge intends to report a person who was neither a party to the proceedings nor a candidate claiming he or she should have been declared elected, that person must be given an opportunity to be heard and to give and call evidence to show why a report should not be made against him.
 However, where a candidate's agents are found to have been guilty of treating, undue influence or an illegal practice, but the candidate proves that the offences were committed contrary to his or her orders and without his or her sanction or connivance, or that of his or her election agents, that all reasonable means were taken to prevent corrupt and illegal practices at the election, that the offences were of a trivial and limited nature, and in other respects the election was free from corrupt or illegal practice, the election is not void.

 Depending on whether the judge has determined that the election was valid or void, the election return is confirmed or altered.
-If the election is declared void, the Prime Minister is empowered to order that another election be held within six months of the determination.
+If the election is declared void, the prime minister is empowered to order that another election be held within six months of the determination.

+Nomination results

+Persons known publicly to have submitted an application for the Certificate of Eligibility to the Elections Department, and their public/private sector backgrounds (automatic or deliberative tracks) used to support their applications, are summarised in the table below.